PlatosTwin/bayes_ab/README.md

     - Risk associated with choosing a given variant over other variants
     - Measured in the same units as the tested measure (e.g. positive rate or average value)
 - `Uplift vs. 'A'`
-    - Uplift of a given variant compared to the first variant added.
+    - Uplift of a given variant compared to the first variant added
 - `95% HDI`
     - 95% confidence interval.
-The Bayesian approach allows us to say with confidence that, 95% of the time, the given interval will contain the true value.
+The Bayesian approach allows us to say that, 95% of the time, the 95% HDI will contain the true value

-Evaluation metrics are calculated using Monte Carlo simulations from posterior distributions.
+Evaluation metrics are calculated using Monte Carlo simulations from posterior distributions

 **Closed form solutions:**